 If you are a financial adviser and would like to learn more about how we can help your practice, please click here.
 If you would like to use our services in an institutional setting, please contact a sales representative to find out how we can help.

-If you are not happy with our service, cancel within 14 days of the start date by emailing email@example.com.
+If you are not happy with our service, cancel your Silver, Gold, or Platinum membership within 14 days of the start date by emailing firstname.lastname@example.org.
 You will not be charged anything.
 After the first 14 days, you may cancel at any time, and we will recalculate the cost of the subscription for the period the subscription was used (at current applicable monthly rates) and will refund any difference less transaction fees.

-No refunds are provided for monthly subscriptions, the Exclusive publication, the High Yield Dividend Newsletter or our additional options commentary.
+No refunds are provided for monthly subscriptions, the Exclusive publication, the High Yield Dividend Newsletter, additional options commentary, or the ESG Newsletter.
+There is no free period for the Exclusive publication, High Yield Dividend Newsletter, additional options commentary or the ESG Newsletter.
 Your complete satisfaction is our top priority.